Lordkaito/Awesome-books/README.md

 # Awesome-Books

-In this project, We built a basic website that allows users to add/remove books from a list.
-We achieved that by using JavaScript objects and arrays.
-Also, we had dynamically modified the DOM and added basic events.
+In this milestone, we have refactored the Awesome books application by using JavaScript classes.

 ## Built With